allison-johnson/sinatra-practice-it/notes.md

 To do
-- Only able to see show & index pages if correct teacher is logged in
+- Only able to see show pages if correct teacher is logged in

-- Are questions currently associated to a teacher?
+- Are questions/topics currently associated to a teacher?
 Should they be?

 - Where to redirect if correct teacher is not logged in???

+- Add "not found" functionality to show pages for individual questions/students/topics

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...